without Internet Explorer,

 The album in front of us is Mercyful Fate's debut.
 This is one of the greatest metal albums of all time.
 Every song is at least good, and the instrumentation is much improved from the EP.
 The production here is also much better than previously, and while both aspects would improve even more on the sophomore, this has a few standout aspects of its own.

 The atmosphere on this album is to kill for.
 The production here is more bass heavy than Fate or Diamond would be in the future.
 This gives it a certain amount of added heaviness that was missing from those albums.
 On my review of their EP, I commented on this album feeling like it puts you in a darkened cemetery, and I meant it.
 The atmosphere of this album is that of being alone, or thinking your alone, in a dark graveyard.
-The bass job is probably responsible for that.
-The production here isn't perfect, but it still gives it probably the best atmosphere these guys ever had.
+The bass job is partly responsible for that.
+The stronger low-end and the occult-type lyrics definitely give this album a darker, foggier vibe than what it would have had otherwise.
+The production here isn't perfect, but it works to give them probably the best atmosphere these guys ever had.

 Sub-genre classifications on this are tricky.
 A loose definition of first-wave black metal has been used, but honestly it sounds nothing like Frost or Venom.
 This album has that "Evil" atmosphere, but it accomplishes it differently than Frost.
-While I feel most thrashers could enjoy this, it is still unlike most thrash, vocally and musically.
+This isn't as naturally heavy as that sound and relies more upon the unnatural vocals and lyrics.
+While I feel most thrashers could enjoy this and it influenced a ton of it, it is still unlike most thrash, vocally and musically, as it sounds largely untouched by hardcore.
 Power or prog aren't too far off, but this really doesn't directly resemble any power metal that I've heard.
 As for prog, I'll get to that in a moment.
 Usually I just settle on referring to this as early metal, but it's not very clear.

 On a sonic level, you would start out with Judas Priest on Stained Class.
-First you increase the Led Zeppelin and Deep Purple influence.
-This is done at the expense of Black Sabbath.
+First, you increase the Led Zeppelin influence at the expense of Black Sabbath.
 I really hear exceedingly little of them in this music.
-It's metal, so there is some, but very little.
-The Led and Deep show up heavily in the grooves.
-Now vary the vocals, yes Halford stayed in high range there more than Diamond does here, in register.
-Then you improve the bass, and orient the drumming more towards groove than technique.
+It's metal, so there is some, but it's very little.
+The Zep influence shows up in a stronger, groove-oriented rhythm section, which drives the music here far more than it ever did for Priest.
+Now slow it down a little, yes for coming afterwards, this is a little slower than that album.
+Lastly, this features Diamond, who functions far differently than any of the previous bands' vocalists.
 This gives an idea for the sound as a whole.
 As you can tell, there's a big 70's feel to this music.
 That is why I don't classify this music as prog, as they just borrow so much from a progressive era as a whole.

-To a more instrument-by-instrument look, there really isn't a star.
+To a more instrument-by-instrument look, there really isn't a single star, they're all suns.
 The guitar duo is on, the Stained Class comparison was not an exaggeration.
 For two albums, Shermann and Denner were breathing that Tipton and Downing air.
-The neoclassical touches aren't as strong as they would be on the next albums, but it still shows up from time to time.
+Yes, Curse of the Pharaohs has that oft-used riff, but it really is the best song that it's on.
+As well, the riffs to Satan's Fall, Evil, and the chorus riff to Into the Coven are genius.
+They're not very technical, but they work outstandingly nonetheless.
+The neoclassical touches aren't as strong as they would be on future albums, but it still shows up from time to time.
+The solos here are fine, but the riffs are what you'll remember.
 I also need to mention how much these songs change.
 The five minute songs have as many changes as most long epics do.
+There's plenty of bands who can vary their music in this way, but not to the extent or with the skill that these guys did.
 Shermann mentioned once in an interview that he wanted to riff like Judas Priest and solo like Schenker and Uli.
-He had the first one down on this one, and the second part by the next.
+He had the first one down on this one and the second part by the next.

 Diamond is definitely a gut-reaction.
 You will either like him the first time you hear him, or you won't.
 He isn't a grower.
 If you like him, it's awesome.
 If not, it is probably still worth it to hear the music and atmosphere.
 As I mentioned previously, he varies his voice more on this one than any other.
 I would liken the variety to that of Screaming for Vengeance, you get a little of every register.
 I should mention that compared to Halford, Diamond has a naturally lower, more human voice.
 For whatever reason, Halford can hit notes naturally that most even higher vocalists strain for.
 Diamond is in fact much lower naturally.
 He could probably go pretty guttural if he wanted.
-This means that while his middle and lower lines can be forceful, that his high notes are pure falsetto.
+This means that while his middle and lower lines can be forceful, his high notes are pure falsetto.
 They aren't head voice like Halford, Dio, Dickinson and most of the rest.
-Diamond gets this high from the tips of his vocal chords, which is probably the only way for a Baritone to get this high.
+Diamond gets this high from the tips of his vocal chords, which is probably the only way for a Baritone to get as high as he can without being a once-in-a-lifetime talent.
 I mention all of this to note than even a Maiden fan who loves Dickinson's range could hate this.
 I personally enjoy Diamond's vocals, but quite a few don't.

 There are two kinds of albums in the unholy underworld of evil metal.
 The first, the kind most associate with the genre when looking at it at a glance from a considerable distance, is that which takes it upon itself to bludgeon the listener with relentless, pounding walls of sonic annihilation woven out of tremelo/blast section abuse and the like.
 What we have here is not one of those albums.
 This is an album that takes a far different approach in delivering an atmosphere of evil.
 This is an album that evokes images of candlelit séances and demonic visitations from the other side, hearkening from times past, when steel ruled and Venom was still the world's most brutal band.
 This is Melissa, Mercyful Fate's first full-length release, an album that has survived to this writing without aging a day, no worse for wear.
 These seven tracks remain an icon in the metal world, and deservedly so, and anyone today that plays metal and claims to not have been influenced in some way by this album is lying to himself.